-All four of these methods to remove paint from wood work.
+All four of these methods remove paint from wood furniture.
 They all just work differently.

 I would use the oven cleaner and paint stripper to get paint off an entire piece of wood or to strip a furniture piece.

-Overall, the Easy-Off oven cleaner worked the best.
-As you can tell with the pros and cons list; I had an endless amount of pros and only one con.
-I’m still not sure that the one con is really a bad thing.
+Overall, the Easy-Off oven cleaner worked the best at removing paint from wood.
+As you can tell with the pros and cons list; I had an endless amount of pros and only a few cons.

 Thanks for following along!